 Croatia has been one of those European destinations underrated-by-many and dreamed-of-by-all.
 Especially popular among Austrians and Italians thanks to its proximity, Croatia has seen a major increase in visitors from all over the world during the last few decades.
 This has made it almost impossible to be alone anywhere unless you are a very early bird.
 But not all is lost.
 If you are willing to travel towards the end of the summer, you’ll still get wonderful weather, and a fraction of the masses you’d get during the summer.
-So, with that in mind, we planned a little trip around Croatia.
-Since we only had a week, a tough choice fell on our shoulders.
-Which region would we explore?
-After careful consideration, we made up our minds to plan a little week in Istria, the northernmost part of the country.
+So, with that in mind, we planned a trip for seven days in Croatia.
+Since we only had a week there, a tough choice fell on our shoulders.
+Where to go

-Mini Guide on How to Make the Most of a Week in Istria by Bus
+Mini Guide on How to Make the Most of Seven Days in Istria by Bus

 – Before departure –

 Croatia is a country of around 4 million lovely inhabitants, and they speak Croatian (Keep your eyes tuned for a mini guide on basic Croatian for your next trip coming soon!).
 Many people who work in the tourism industry speak also German, English is not as common tho so be ready to get creative!

 Their currency is the “Kuna” (HRK) which you can exchange upon arrival in all airports or buy beforehand, whichever is easier for you.
 However, make sure to check the currency exchange going rate to avoid being ripped off!

 Also, it is important to make sure to have the right kind of ID and/or double-check that you don’t need a visa or special permit to visit Croatia, because even tho Croatia is part of the European Union it is not part of the Schengen Agreement, so you’ll have to go through a passport check at your arrival, and you don’t want to start your visit with an ugly surprise.

 – Day 1: Travelling to Pula and exploring the city –